| Title: | Input/Output 'SomaScan' Data |

 Note: The eLOD is useful for non-core matrices, including cell lysate and CSF, but should be used carefully for evaluating background signal in plasma and serum.

-object with 2 columns: SeqId and eLOD.
+A tibble object with 2 columns: SeqId and eLOD.

 Caleb Scheidel, Christopher Dimapasok